Volcanic Activity in Dominica

 • Renewable Energy: Increasing renewable energy in the national grid from 25% to 51%.

-• Economic Growth: Lowering electricity costs, reducing dependence on fossil fuels, and creating job opportunities in the renewable energy sector.
+• Economic Growth: Lowering electricity costs, reducing dependence on fossil fuels, and creating job opportunities in the energy sector.

 Volcanic activity in Dominica is a defining aspect of the island’s identity, influencing its geography, ecology, culture, and economy.
 The presence of multiple dormant and active volcanoes presents both challenges and opportunities.
 Through vigilant monitoring, disaster preparedness, sustainable tourism, and innovative geothermal energy projects, Dominica is harnessing its volcanic heritage to foster a resilient and prosperous future for its people and environment.